Tax In Saudi Arabia

 - One has a permanent place of residence in Saudi Arabia and resides in Saudi Arabia for a total period of not less than 30 days in the taxable year.

-- One resides in Saudi Arabia for a period of not less than 183 days in the taxable year.
+- One resides in Saudi Arabia for not less than 183 days in the taxable year.

 Residents and non-residents of Saudi Arabia are subject to tax on worldwide income depending on the tax treaty that Saudi Arabia has with that foreign country.